-Families should be offered a BCHD (bone conduction hearing device) for all babies and children identified with a unilateral microtia^{1} with atresia.
-The rationale for this and the options available have been outlined.
+Families should be offered a BCHD (bone conduction hearing device) for all babies and children identified with a unilateral Microtia^{1} with Atresia.
+The rationale for this and the options available are outlined in Section 3.

 From experience in a number of UK centres, a BCHD on a softband can be safely used typically from 3 months of age^{2}.
-It is expected that appropriate up to date information about the current options and rationales can be provided by audiologists performing diagnostic auditory brainstem response (ABR) assessments.
-Local centres with no hands on experience with these devices should offer referral to the nearest specialist centre providing BCHD for further discussion and information and potential trial.
+It is expected that appropriate up to date information about the current options and rationales can be provided by audiologists performing diagnostic ABR assessments.
+Local centres with no direct experience of these devices should offer referral to the nearest specialist centre providing BCHD for further discussion and information and potential trial.